benjamincharity/angular-json-calendar/README.md

 **Optional:** `String`

-This customizes the month name format.
+This customizes the format of the month name.
 Any valid Angular [date filter format][angular_date] can be used.
-Default is `MMMM` which will output the full month name eg `February`.
+Default is `MMMM` which will output the full month name: `February`.

 [Custom titles Plunker demo][demo_custom_titles]